angel-dart-archive/multiserver/README.md

 See the [examples](example);

+# Response Caching
+This plug-in works on any `Angel` server, not just a `LoadBalancer`.
+It caches responses, to lower future response times.

 # Load Balancing

-This package exposes a `LoadBalancer` class.
+This package exposes a `LoadBalancer` class, which extends `Angel`, and can be used like a normal server.

-The default implementation is a simple round-robin, but it can be extended for your own purposes.
+The default algorithm is a simple round-robin, but it can be extended for your own purposes.

+Three load-balancing algorithms are included:
+* `ROUND_ROBIN`
+* `STICKY_SESSION`
+* `FASTEST_RESPONSE`

 # Session Synchronization